-Start by calling The Fragile X Research Foundation of Canada at 905-453-9366.
-You can also visit our About Us section for specific email contacts by subject area.
+Start by learning about Fragile X syndrome.
+You can visit our About Us section for specific email contacts by subject area.
 We are here to help.

-You are also recommended to contact the Canadian Association for Community Living to arrange an assessment.
-Find your region on their website or call their National line at: 1-800-278-8025.
+You are also recommended to contact Inclusion Canada to find support in your local area.
+Find your region on their website or call their National line at: 1-855-661-9611

-Community Living provides support and directs newly diagnosed families to locally available support services, such as various therapies and government programs.
+Inclusion Canada can assist by directing you to your local Community Living or provincial Inclusion organization.
+They provide and direct newly diagnosed families to locally available support services, such as various therapies and government programs.
 Experienced Intake Coordinators do an assessment of the individual needs of your child and will assist you with completing any appropriate applications for services.
 Some of the Intake Coordinators are Social Workers or will direct you to Social Workers who will follow your family and provide assistance.